keithrbennett/rika/README.md

 the [Apache Tika](http://tika.apache.org/) Java library, which extracts text and metadata from files and resources of [many different formats](https://tika.apache.org/1.24.1/formats.html).

-Rika can be used as a library in your Ruby code, or on the command line.
+Rika can be used as a library in your Ruby code or on the command line using the provided executable.

 For class and method level documentation, please use [YARD](https://rubydoc.info/gems/yard).
 You can `gem install yard`, then run `yard doc` from the project root,